rdkcentral/Thunder/docs/plugin/execution-modes.md

 ## In Process Plugins

 This is the simplest execution mode, and the default if a mode is not set.
-An in-process plugin is loaded into and executed inside the main WPEFraemwork daemon.
+An in-process plugin is loaded into and executed inside the main WPEFraemwork process.

 **Advantages**

 * Simple - there is no additional overhead or complexity from running additional processes
 * Highest performance - no additional RPC hops are required to communicate with the plugin.
-All calls to the plugin from the WPEFramework daemon are just local function calls.
+All calls to the plugin from the WPEFramework process are just local virtual function calls.
     * If an in-process plugin needs to communicate with another in-process plugin, Thunder will resolve any COM-RPC interface calls to local function calls.
 This removes the need to serialise/deserialise any data or cross any IPC boundary and results in the fastest performance possible

 **Disadvantages**

-* Stability - if a plugin is unstable or buggy and causes a crash then it will bring down the entire WPEFramework daemon
+* Stability - if a plugin is unstable or buggy and causes a crash then it will bring down the entire WPEFramework process
 * Resource monitoring - since the plugin runs inside the WPEFramework process, it is much harder to accurately monitor the CPU/memory usage from that specific plugin
-* Security - the plugin runs with the same permissions and privileges as the main WPEFramework daemon
+* Security - the plugin runs with the same permissions and privileges as the main WPEFramework process

 ## Out-Of-Process (OOP) Plugins

 If a plugin is configured to run out-of-process, it will run in its own individual hosting process called `WPEProcess` instead of in the main WPEFramework process.
 Each out-of-process plugin will run in a separate WPEProcess instance.

 When the plugin is activated, Thunder will automatically spawn a WPEProcess instance as a child process.
 The WPEProcess host will load the plugin library and establish a COM-RPC connection between itself and the main WPEFramework process.
-This COM-RPC connection is how clients communicating with the main Thunder daemon are still able to invoke methods on out-of-process plugins.
+This COM-RPC connection is how clients communicating with the main Thunder process are still able to invoke methods on out-of-process plugins.
 The WPEProcess process will be stopped when the plugin is deactivated.

 !!! tip
 	For larger, more complex out-of-process plugins, it is often useful to split a plugin into two separate libraries - see [here](../split-implementation) for more details.